mdozmorov/scRNA-seq_notes/README.md

 - `FUMA` - Functional Mapping and Annotation of GWAS using 43 scRNA-seq datasets (human and mouse).
 MAGMA Cell type-specific enrichment.
 Applied to 26 GWAS disorders,  https://fuma.ctglab.nl/.
 Processed data and instructions for self-download: https://github.com/Kyoko-wtnb/FUMA_scRNA_data
     - Watanabe, Kyoko, Maša Umićević Mirkov, Christiaan A. de Leeuw, Martijn P. van den Heuvel, and Danielle Posthuma.
 “Genetic Mapping of Cell Type Specificity for Complex Traits.”
 Nature Communications 10, no. 1 (December 2019): 3222. https://doi.org/10.1038/s41467-019-11181-1.

+- [Pan-cancer portal](http://blueprint.lambrechtslab.org/) of genomic blueprint of stromal cell heterogeneity using scRNA-seq ( from lung, colorectal, ovary, and breast cancer and normal tissues.68 stromal cell populations, 46 are shared and 22 are unique.
+Clustering and characterization of each cluster - marker genes, functional enrichment, transcription factors (SCENIC), trajectory reconstruction (Monocle).
+A web portal for exploring gene expression in each cell subtype, comparison of conditions, raw data is not available.
+Visualization using SCope. http://blueprint.lambrechtslab.org/
+    - Qian, Junbin, Siel Olbrecht, Bram Boeckx, Hanne Vos, Damya Laoui, Emre Etlioglu, Els Wauters, et al. “[A Pan-Cancer Blueprint of the Heterogeneous Tumor Microenvironment Revealed by Single-Cell Profiling](https://doi.org/10.1038/s41422-020-0355-0).”
+Cell Research, June 19, 2020.

 ### Human